 The best way to defend against Nevada charges of marrying the spouse of another turns on the circumstances of the case.
 Three typical defense strategies are:

 - First marriage is over.
 Adults are free to marry in Nevada as long as any previous marriages have ended by divorce, an annulment, or the spouse’s death.
 If the defendant can produce divorce papers, annulment papers, or a death certificate that shows his/her spouse was unmarried when they get married, the charges for NRS 201.170 should be dropped.

 - First marriage was never valid.
 Likewise, adults are free to marry in Nevada if any previous marriages were void.
 If the defendant can show that his/her spouse’s previous marriage was never legal to begin with, criminal charges should not stand.
-(But note that the spouse may face criminal charges for the void marriage if it involved the Nevada crime of incest or the Nevada crime of bigamy.4)
+(But note that the spouse may face criminal charges for the void marriage if it involved incest or bigamy.4)

 Example: Tom leaves his wife Kai and moves to Henderson.
 There Tom meets Laila, who has no idea he is still married to Kai.
 Tom and Laila marry, and word gets back to Kai.
 Kai calls the police, who book Tom and Laila at the Henderson Detention Center.
 Tom gets charged with bigamy, and Laila gets charged with marrying the spouse of another.
 Tommy could get convicted of bigamy since he knowingly married Laila while still married.
 But Laila committed no crime because she had no knowledge of Tom’s current marriage.

 Note that in the above example, Tom and Laila’s marriage remains void even if both Tom’s and Laila’s charges get dropped.
 If Tom ever does formally divorce Kai, he and Laila would need to get married again for it to be legal.